Cold calling can be one of the most annoying things in the world, particularly for a business owner.

-Even running a digital marketing agency I still field overseas calls from people trying to sell me search engine optimisation.
+Even running a digital marketing agency, I still field overseas calls from people trying to sell me search engine optimization.

 I remember when I was working as the in house SEO of my old company, we were sitting at position 1 for 23 key word rankings, and still we got calls from people saying

 “We can get you onto the first page of Google”

 The person making the calls did not even have the time or the skill to do a quick ranking assessment of the prospect that they were calling.

 The idea of the warm call is that you are only calling a prospect who has previously engaged with your brand (such as online, or from direct mail).
 It also requires that the person about to make the call does a bit of research before making the call!